Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Setting up the notation: comparing different GW sources and detectors

-Some experiments looking for long-lived sources can chose to integrate the signal over a long time.
+Some experiments looking for long-lived sources (e.g. monochromatic sources or stochastic sources) can choose to average the noise over a long time.
 This gives an additional boost in signal-to-noise ratio, which is sometimes reported as an enhanced sensitivity